 Important - For any of the equality groups you don't have any information about, then make it an equality action at the end of this assessment to find out.
 This doesn't mean that you can't complete the assessment without the information, but you need to follow up the action and if necessary, review the assessment later.
-You can get lots of
+You can get lots of information on reports done from organisations' websites such as the Equality and Human Rights Commission, Stonewall, Press for Change, Joseph Rowntree Trust and so on.
+Please don't put down that the impact affects 'everyone the same' - it never does!

-6 From the information you have collected, how are you going to lessen any negative impact on any of the equality groups?
+From the information you have collected, how are you going to lessen any negative impact on any of the equality groups?
 How are you going to fill any gaps in information you have discovered?